akeneo/pim-community-dev/UPGRADE-1.5.md

 As usual, we provide upgrade commands (cf last chapter) to easily update projects migrating from 1.4 to 1.5.

+TODO:
+ - re-work the versioning system in the new component
+ - rely on business save & saveAll and not anymore on doctrine events
+ - depreciate the legacy system

 ## Partially fix BC breaks

 If you have a standard installation with some custom code inside, the following command allows to update changed services or use statements.